FAQs

 On-premises IBM Power S1022, IBM Power E1050, IBM Power E1080.

-For complete specifications, see Hardware and software specifications.
+For complete specifications, see Hardware specifications for Power Virtual Server and Hardware and software specifications for Power Virtual Server (On-premises).

 What versions of AIX, IBM i, and Linux® are supported?